alexarje/sensing/book/week1.md

 ## Questions

 1. What are the main differences between musicology, psychology, and technology as academic disciplines?
-2. How does interdisciplinarity enhance our understanding of sound and music compared to single-discipline approaches?
+2. How can interdisciplinarity enhance our understanding of sound and music compared to single-discipline approaches?
-3. What is the distinction between hearing and listening, and why is it important in music cognition?
+3. What is the distinction between hearing and listening, and why does it matter when studying music?
-4. How does embodied music cognition explain the relationship between physical movement and musical experience?
+4. How does embodied music cognition explain relationships between physical motion and musical experiences?
-5. What is the action-perception loop, and how does it manifest in musical activities such as performance or improvisation?
+5. What is the action-perception loop, and how does it manifest in musical activities?

 ```{bibliography}
 ```